Meeting Time: March 02, 2022 at 9:00am PST

 • Default_avatar

-Alex Dorman over 2 years ago
+Alex Dorman almost 3 years ago

 The California Constitution authorizes a county to make and enforce local ordinances that do not conflict with general laws.
 A county also has the power to sue and be sued, purchase and hold land, manage or dispose of its properties, and levy and collect taxes authorized by law.
 Many additional powers have been granted to counties by the Legislature.
 The powers of a county can only be exercised by the Board of Supervisors or through officers acting under the authority of the Board or authority conferred by law.
 In addition, the Board must follow the procedural requirements in the statutes or its actions will not be valid.
 For example, if the Legislature has provided a method by which a county may abandon a road, that method must be followed.
 Also, where state law requires land use zoning by an ordinance, this statutorily prescribed method is binding on the county.
 On the other hand, where the law does not specifically prescribe a method for accomplishing a task, the county may adopt any reasonably suitable means.